joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-action-ts/lab/Exercise 00 - Welcome.md

-# Building Message Extensions for Microsoft Copilot for Microsoft 365
+# Building Message Extensions for Microsoft 365 Copilot

 ## Lab Instructions

-In this lab, you'll learn to use Teams Message Extensions as plugins in Microsoft Copilot for Microsoft 365.
-The lab is based on the "Northwind Inventory" sample contained in this same [Github repository](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/tree/main/samples/msgext-northwind-inventory-ts).
+In this lab, you'll learn to use Teams Message Extensions as plugins in Microsoft 365 Copilot.
+The lab is based on the "Northwind Inventory" sample contained in this same [Github repository](https://github.com/OfficeDev/Microsoft-365-Copilot-Samples/tree/main/samples/msgext-northwind-inventory-ts).
 By using the venerable [Northwind Database](https://learn.microsoft.com/dotnet/framework/data/adonet/sql/linq/downloading-sample-databases), you'll have plenty of simulated enterprise data to work with.

 Northwind operates a specialty foods e-commerce business out of Walla Walla, Washington.
 In this lab, you will be working with the Northwind Inventory application, which provides access to product inventory and financial information.